FasterPay/fasterpay-php/README.md

 Welcome to FasterPay PHP SDK.
-You can find detailed FasterPay documentation at [docs.fasterpay.com](https://docs.fasterpay.com/api).